 Censorship and strict control on political freedoms characterised the early 19th century in Vienna, indirectly ushering in the homely Biedermeier era of art, lifestyle, and design.

+Other parts of the Austrian Empire also shared some of that revolutionary spirit.
 Hungary, in particular, regularly got a bit frisky, even resulting in a brief war of independence in (no surprise) 1848.
-The “rebels” lost and the Austrian Empire cracked down hard, dissolving the local Hungarian parliament and effectively introducing totalitarian rule from Vienna.

 For example, the Austro-Prussian war of 1866 led to the Venetian lands switching to Italian rule.
-And the Hungarians were never truly happy with the state of their relationship with their rulers in Vienna.
+And the Hungarians were never truly happy with the state of the relationship with their rulers in Vienna.

 (Coin commemorating Franz Joseph’s coronation as King of Hungary in 1867; Josef Tautenhayn d. Ä. (medalist); 1867 (Production), Wien Museum Inv.-Nr.
 6991, reproduced under the terms of the CC BY 4.0 license; photo: Wien Museum)

-On top of all that, certain aspects of political power remained centralised: the monarchy retained authority, for example, over foreign affairs and the military.
+Certain aspects of political power also remained centralised: the monarchy retained authority, for example, over foreign affairs and the military across all of Austria-Hungary.
+Which is why the latter (and not just the Austrian Empire) went to war in 1914 under Franz Joseph.

-So it was Austria-Hungary as a whole and not just the Austrian Empire part that went to war in 1914 under Franz Joseph.
 Unfortunately for the Habsburgs, World War I would bring about the end of their rule and the birth of modern Austria.